thijmen38/Earthy-Group2/docs/about.md

 ![Shriya.jpg](img/shriya.jpg)

-Aspiring to become a leading Building Technologist, I am a highly motivated, hardworking individual.
-After pursuing my bachelors in architecture from Mumbai University, I worked as an Assistant Project Architect at SSA Architects in Mumbai for a year.
+Aspiring to become a leading Building Technologist, she is a highly motivated, hardworking individual.
+After pursuing her bachelors in architecture from Mumbai University, she worked as an Assistant Project Architect at SSA Architects in Mumbai for a year.
-In view of widening my vistas beyond design and architecture, I was keen to pursue my masters in a technical subject which bridged the gap between an architect and an engineer.
-Pursuing my masters in Building Technology has helped me gain the neccesary technical knowledge and improve my software skills.
+In view of widening her vistas beyond design and architecture, she was keen to pursue her masters in a technical subject which bridged the gap between an architect and an engineer.
+Pursuing her masters in Building Technology has helped her gain the neccesary technical knowledge and improve her software skills.

 **Thijmen Pluimers** [Linkedin](https://www.linkedin.com/in/thijmenpluimers/)
 *personal picture*